Season the non skin-side of the breast with salt and pepper. And pat the skin dry.

 Preheat your oven-safe skillet over medium/medium-high heat.
 Sear the duck breasts skin-side down until brown and crispy, ~10-15 minutes.

-While your duck is searing, bring a pot of water to boil for your noodles.
-Cook your noodles per the package.
-Drain, and set aside.
+While your duck is cooking, bring a pot of water to boil for your noodles, and separately heat the bone broth.

 Finish the duck breasts skin side up in the oven for 5-6 minutes.
-Internal temperature should read 135F for medium rare.
-Let rest for 5 minutes before slicing into half-inch slices.
+Internal temperature should read 130F for medium rare.
+Let them rest for 5 minutes before slicing into half-inch slices.